yuvalns7/TcpdumpParser/README.md

 ## 📌 Overview

 A **TCPDump Parser API** that processes network traffic logs, detects anomalies, and generates structured reports.
-It allows users to upload TCPDump logs via an HTTP API, analyze packet data, and receive detailed insights.
+It allows users to upload txt file with TCPDump logs via an HTTP API, analyze packet data, and receive detailed insights.

 ## ✨ Features